Maria-Bano/ShopMind-ai-product-recommendation-engine/README.md

 ## 📌 Overview

-This project is an AI-powered recommendation system built using **Django** and **Generative AI techniques** that delivers personalized product suggestions based on user interactions and behavioral patterns.
+**ShopMind AI Product Recommendation Engine** is a Django-based e-commerce recommendation system that uses product data, user interaction tracking, and AI-inspired reasoning logic to generate personalized product suggestions.

+The project demonstrates how an e-commerce platform can move beyond static product listings and provide users with more relevant recommendations based on browsing behavior, product engagement, and recommendation rules.

+This project is built as a **portfolio-friendly Generative AI and Knowledge Representation project**, combining backend development, recommendation logic, user behavior tracking, and e-commerce workflow design.

+---

+## 🎯 Problem It Solves

+Traditional e-commerce platforms often show the same products to every user, regardless of their interest or behavior.

+This creates problems such as:

+- Poor product discovery
+- Low personalization
+- Irrelevant product suggestions
+- Weak user engagement
+- Manual product filtering by users

-The platform analyzes user activity, product engagement, and recommendation logic to provide a smarter and more engaging shopping experience.
+ShopMind improves this by using user interaction data and recommendation logic to suggest products that are more relevant to each user.

 ---